SMART: Self-Aware Agent for Tool Overuse Mitigation: Related Work

 \paragraph{LM Tool Use.} Integrating tool use into LLMs has gained significant attention as a way to complement parametric knowledge and enhance decision-making~\cite{qin2023tool, qu2025tool}.
 Some research focuses on enabling LLMs to access external tools to overcome knowledge limitations~\citep{qin2023toolllm, qian2024toolink}, including up-to-date information~\citep{vu2023freshllms, wang2024uniretriever} and domain-specific expertise~\citep{ling2023domain, wang2024appbench}.
 Others explore tool creation~\citep{qian2023creator, cai2023large} and external module integration~\citep{qian2024investigate} to improve tool learning robustness.
 Despite these, a key challenge lies in evaluating and enhancing LLMs’ ability to determine when and which tools to use.
 Benchmarks like MetaTool~\cite{huang2023metatool} and WTU-EVAL~\cite{ning2024wtu} highlight LLMs' struggles with unnecessary or incorrect tool usage, while dynamic frameworks~\cite{wang2024selfdc, shen2024smartcal} propose adaptively invoking tools based on internal uncertainty thresholds.
-Unlike prior works, SMART rigorously defines and measures \textit{tool overuse}, addressing overreliance on tools despite intrinsic reasoning capabilities.
-We optimize the balance between parametric knowledge and tool use, reducing overuse while enhancing performance.
+Unlike prior works, SMART rigorously defines \textit{tool overuse} and addresses it by optimizing the balance of internal knowledge and tool use.